 The prohibition against testifying without consent as specified in C.R.S.
 13-90-107 (m) may or may not apply within the federal court system.
-This is because there is presently no federal confidentiality privilege for peer support team members and state standards of privileged communication are not necessarily binding on federal courts.
-In a federal court proceeding, the information exchanged in peer support interactions may be subject to disclosure under Federal Rules of Evidence - Rule 501, Privilege in General, depending upon the "rule of decision" and the issues involved in any particular case.
+This is because there is presently no federal confidentiality privilege for non-federal peer support team members, and state standards of privileged communication are not necessarily binding on federal courts.
+In a federal court proceeding, the information exchanged in non-federal peer support interactions may be subject to disclosure under Federal Rules of Evidence - Rule 501, Privilege in General, depending upon the "rule of decision" and the issues involved in any particular case.
+Any non-federal PST confidentiality privilege deemed applicable in the federal courts applies only to civil cases.
+In criminal cases, information indicative of criminal activity in not protected under state or federal PST statutes.